Pinkeye (conjunctivitis)

 Follow these tips when applying eye drops:

-- Before applying eye drops make sure that the dropper is clean
+• Before using eye drops, make sure that the dropper is clean

-- Make sure to avoid touching the dropper to the eye, eyelids or any other surface when applying the eye drops
+• Avoid letting the dropper touch the eye, eyelids or any surface when applying the eye drops

-- Always return the dropper directly to the bottle
+• Always return the dropper directly to the bottle after use

-- Gently pull down on the lower eyelid to form a pocket and look up, or have your child look up.
-This will help catch the drops and prevent any being wasted
+• Gently pull down on the lower eyelid to create a small pocket and look up, or have the person look up.
+This will help catch the drop and prevent any being wasted

-- Another way is to apply the drops right onto the white of the eye.
-This part of the eye is less sensitive than the pupil and the coloured portion
+• Another way is to apply the drops right onto the white part of the eye.
+This part of the eye is less sensitive than the coloured portion or the pupil

-- If you need to steady the hand holding the eye drops, rest it on the forehead
+• To steady the hand while holding the dropper, rest it gently on the person’s forehead

-- After the drop has been put in, keep the eyelid closed for 1 to 2 minutes without blinking.
-This helps the medicine work
+• After applying the drop, keep the eye closed for 1 to 2 minutes without blinking to allow the medication to absorb properly

 Applying ointment